How to Trap Your Own Green Crabs

 Trapping your own green crabs is a breeze if you know where to look and have the right supplies.
 This guide covers the best way to trap green crabs as a recreational trapper without a boat or professional gear.
 Interested in trapping commercially?
 Check out our Harvester Hub and Harvester Advisory Network for free resources, events, and networking opportunities.

-Step 1: Check to see if you need a letter of authorization
+Step 1: Check to see if you need a letter of authorization or a special permit

-STep 2: Get a Trap
+Step 2: Get a Trap (Optional)

 While we’d have different advice for commercial trappers, we recommend recreational trappers start small.
 This pop-up trap from Jmkcoz is one of our favorites and folds up small enough to fit into a backpack.
 If you’re looking to soak your trap or catch green crabs more frequently, we recommend investing in a small green crab trap from Ketcham Supply.
 Make sure you also bring some fishing rope for your trap to retrieve it!

-Alternatively, if you find the right spot you can forage for green crabs with a net or your hands.
+Alternatively, if you find the right spot, you can forage for green crabs with a net or your hands.
 Many New England tide pool environments will be teeming with green crabs.
 Lift up a few rocks and you’ll start to see them everywhere.

 Step 3: Pick Up Some Bait